xXTacticalWaffleXx/skyblock-death-tracker/README.md

 if building fails because it cant access json/json.h try editing line 24 of hoopa deathh bot.cpp to say jsoncpp/json/json.h instead of json/json.h

-for anyone wondering what the update file is for, its for the update functionality that notifies you if you need to update the program

 if you build this repo on plain msvc please make a pull request with those instructions

 feel free to contact me on